oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 # 5 Definition Formats

-[Section 3.1](#31-type-definitions) defines the native JSON format of JADN type definitions.
+[Section 3.1](#31-type-definitions) defines the normative JSON format of JADN type definitions.
-Although JSON data is unambiguous and supported in many programming languages, it is cumbersome to use as a documentation format.
-This section defines a formal text-based interface definition language and illustrates several alternative ways of documenting information models.
+Although JSON data is unambiguous, it is not ideal as a documentation format.
+This section suggests several more readable ways of describing and documenting information models.

+*This section is informative*

 ## 5.1 JADN-IDL Format

-*This section is normative*

 JADN Interface Definition Language (IDL) is a textual representation of JADN type definitions.
 It replicates the structure of [Section 3.1](#31-type-definitions) but combines each type and its options into a single string formatted for readability.
-The conversion between JSON and JADN-IDL formats is lossless in both directions.
+The conversion between JSON and JADN-IDL formats is lossless in both directions, meaning that the IDL described here is unambiguous and complete.
+But it is not intended to be immutable; syntactic details may be updated to accommodate new use cases or improve usability without affecting the JADN standard.

 The JADN-IDL definition formats are: